navarasu/serverless-ruby-layer/README.md

   gem 'httparty'
 ```

-Running `serverless deploy` automatically deploys the required gems as in Gemfile to AWS lambda layer and make the gems available to the `RUBY_PATH` of the functions `hello.handler`
+Running `sls deploy` automatically deploys the required gems as in Gemfile to AWS lambda layer and make the gems available to the `RUBY_PATH` of the functions `hello.handler`

 Refer [example](https://github.com/navarasu/serverless-ruby-layer/blob/master/examples/basic) amd [docs](https://navarasu.github.io/serverless-ruby-layer) for more details